RomanBase/flutter_control/README.md

 ---

+Flutter Control is complex library to maintain App and State management.
-Flutter Control helps to separate Business Logic from UI and with Communication, Localization and Routing.
+And helps to separate Business Logic from UI and helps with Communication, Localization and Routing.

 ![Structure](https://raw.githubusercontent.com/RomanBase/flutter_control/master/doc/structure_simple.png)